FAQ's

 What Are The Differences Between Garam Masala, Tikka Masala, And Curry Powder?

-The ingredients in Tikka masala vary regionally, and garam masala is added to tikka masala during the preparation of tikkas.
+The ingredients in Tikka Masala vary regionally, and garam masala is added to Tikka Masala during the preparation of tikkas.
 In contrast, curry is often the seasoned blend of ginger, garlic, turmeric, paprika, coriander and cumin.

 Are Chicken Tikka Masala and Butter Chicken the same thing?